 Our tasting was interesting.
 We first tried the 424 Salt on plain Arborio Rice – the same as our pepper tasting – and then on plain, water poached chicken.

 Immediately apparent was a flavour depth and strength of minerality, ideal for the many Middle Eastern and Mediterranean recipes and perfect when paired with Lamb, Poultry and especially, sprinkled over Roasted Vegetables.

 It really will depend on the recipe which way you go.
 We can’t imagine South Australian Whiting with 424 Dead Sea Salt but equally try it with, say, Barramundi with Smoky Eggplant and Fennel or Slow Roasted Lamb Shanks with Tomato and Cumin.
-The 424 Dead Sea Salt will certainly enhance your dish’s flavour.
+The 424 Dead Sea Salt will certainly enhance and brighten your dish’s flavour.

 And just to add to the 424 Salt options there are a variety of Salt Blends available.
 We tried the Smoked Blend and the Wildfire Blend.
 Really good and a nice partnering of Salt with Spices.

 Check out the website for the full range and to order on line www.424salt.com

 A welcome product for Home Chefs.